Parker-Story/TestBankGenerator/README.md

 # TestBankGenerator (Emerging Scholars)

 Welcome to the TestBankGenerator project, a part of the Emerging Scholars Program at the University of Louisiana at Monroe (ULM).
-This project, developed in collaboration with [Dr. Cordova](https://webservices.ulm.edu/facultyactivities/profile/cordova), ULM's program coordinator of Computer Science, aims to revolutionize the way Discrete Structures questions are generated and utilized within the university.
+This project, developed in collaboration with [Dr. Cordova](https://webservices.ulm.edu/facultyactivities/profile/cordova), ULM's former program coordinator of Computer Science, aims to revolutionize the way Discrete Structures questions are generated and utilized within the university.
 Our objective is to create a program that can efficiently generate an unlimited number of unique questions for various question types, promoting cooperation and group studying among students.

 **Table of Contents**
 - [Overview](#overview)